jacobwtriplett/stackdid/readme.md

 ## Remarks

+**Treatment Types**: Treatment may be considered permanent or impermanent.
+In the case of Gormley & Matsa (2011), treatment is permanent, meaning it remains on once on.
+For data like this, stackdid executes exactly as described in that paper.
+In the case of Gormley & Matsa (2016), treatment is impermanent, meaning it may turn off after being on.
+Once again, stackdid executes exactly as described in that paper, and issues the notice "impermanent treatment detected".
+There is no need to tell stackdid what type the data are—it is automatically detected.
+Finally, in the most general case of impermanent treatment (where treatment may turn on and off any number of times), stackdid executes in the style of the papers above, selecting valid pre and post observations for each treatment event.

 stackdid has two primary features.
 Options are provided to isolate either of these.
 If both of these options are specified, stackdid does nothing.

 | Feature | Optionally Off |